vertigo-z/allroads/README.md

 - **time management and statistics:**
   - record expected and actual task length
   - record actual start/end date of tasks
-  - new timeline view to help visualize project
   - keep, view, and graph productivity stats

 - **synchronization and organizations:**